oakleyaidan21/kalimba-tabs/README.md

 To run the program in development mode, run `npm run electron-pack` in the root folder.

-### Things to Note:

-- Development mode is unoptimised, so song playback will be much slower than it is in production mode

 ## Build

 To make a build of the app, run `npm run electron-pack` in the root folder.
 It should show up in the `dist` folder when it's done.